Skip to main content

 What type of image files do you require?

-We can work with a very wide variety of image file formats although our preference is for high-quality jpg or png files, depending on the product.
+We can work with a very wide variety of image file formats, although our preference is for high-quality JPG, PNG or PDF files, depending on the product.

-We prefer jpg files because the compression is very efficient and designed specifically for saving photographic and fine art images.
-Although some image data will be lost during the compression process, at there is no meaningful difference between an 80% quality (Level 10 in Adobe) jpg and a tiff when printed to paper.
+JPG files are preferred due to the fact that compression is very efficient and designed specifically for saving photographic and fine art images.
+While some image data will be lost during the compression process, there’s no meaningful difference between an 80% quality (Level 10 in Adobe) JPG and other high-quality file formats when printed to paper.

-We will respect any built-in transparency in png files, and they can also display higher colour depths, making them ideal for apparel.
+We also respect any built-in transparency in PNG files, which offer a higher colour depth, making them ideal for apparel.

 What file size do I need for printing good quality prints at different sizes?